Birds, Flues, Fires, Grass, and Tires

 The doctor replied, “Well, remember that all elephants ever eat is grass!”

 Four college students taking chemistry all had good grades as they approached the final exam.
 They were so confident about passing the course that they decided to visit some friends and have a big party.
 After all the partying, they slept through the rest of the weekend and didn’t make it back to school until after the exam on Monday.

 The told their professor that they missed the final because they had visited friends, and that on the way back they’d had a flat tire.
 The professor agreed to let them make up the exam the following day.

-They studied that night and went in the next morning felling very cocky.
+They studied that night and went in the next morning feeling very cocky.
 The professor placed them in separate rooms and gave each a test booklet.

-They quickly answered the first question, worth five points. cool, thy thought, each in his separate room This is going to be easy.
+They quickly answered the first question, worth five points.
+Cool, they thought, each in his separate room This is going to be easy.